Freelance Historical Researcher

 While the aforementioned subjects are I have experience in, owing to my education, I gained the ability to expertly write and research on topics that I am unfamiliar with.
 As a result, I excel at succinctly writing what is needed, efficiently scanning and comprehending large volumes of information, and tracking down hard-to-find answers to your most burning questions.
 Therefore, regardless of what topic you need researching, I am more than happy to help and am able to get stuck in instantly.

 Please note, I do not typically focus on genealogy or family history but I do have some experience conducting my own research in this area on my family.
-I may be able to particularly help if you are located outside of Suffolk and need somebody to check the Suffolk Record Office near me.

 Historical Research Experience